Syntropysoft/sintrojs/README.md

 ## 🛡️ Trust Engineering: Verifiable Quality

-TinyApi isn't just "well-tested".
+SyntroJS isn't just "well-tested".
 We prove it with public quality reports.

 ### Our Commitments